aadityabagga/bob-infinality-bundle/README.md

 3. Build and install the packages using `install.sh`

-   (I found that installing only the patched freetype (and not fontconfig or cairo) produced the best result for me.
+   (I found that installing the patched freetype and fontconfig was enough for my needs.)

 ## Notes